2022–23 Maltese National Amateur League

 The 2022–23 Maltese National Amateur League (referred to, for sponsorship reasons, as the IZIBet National Amateur League) is taking place between August 26, 2022 and April 23, 2023.
-This is the second season since the Second and Third divisions were unified into the two-group Amateur League system.
+This is the third season since the Second and Third divisions were unified into the two-group Amateur League system.
 The Maltese National Amateur League is Malta's third-highest professional football division.
 The 2022-23 League winners will be promoted to the Maltese Challenge League.

 Teams

 Twenty-one teams competed in the 2022-23 League.
 These teams were split into two groups, one of eleven and one of ten.